-I am writing this letter to protest the restriction and or elimination of CBEs funding.
-My son and ward the mass of the last 5+ years.
-I am only a client at the Mesa Association for Retarded Citizens (MARC) Center work program for the last 5+ years.
-I am quite angry to hear that ACCCHS is threatening to pull or reduce funding for these CBEs!
-During his years at the MARC Center, thas participated in many different job opportunities- both in the community and on site at the center.
+I am writing this letter to protest the restriction and or elimination of C B Es funding.
+My son and ward, redacted text, has been a client at the Mesa Association for Retarded Citizens, MARC, Center work program for the last five plus years.
+I am quite angry to hear that A C C C H S is threatening to pull or reduce funding for these C B Es!
+During his years at the MARC, redacted text, Center. has participated in many different job opportunities- both in the community and on site at the center.
 He has cleaned Mesa city buses, stocked shelves at Bashas, worked as the center janitor, in the machine shop shrink wrapping products, and on the docks assisting in getting products ready for transport.

-Prior to starting at the MARC Center, my son was diagnosed with BiPolar Disorder and is also Moderately Mentally Disabled, with an IQ of 50-55.
+Prior to starting at the MARC Center, my son was diagnosed with Bi Polar Disorder and is also Moderately Mentally Disabled, with an IQ of fifty to fifty five.
 Due to his mental disability, we were unable to find companies who would hire him.
 He will never be able to drive and depends on Dial A Ride for all transportation.
 The variability of drop off times with DAR makes it difficult for him to start on time.
 He is very vulnerable financially and emotionally to predatory and exploitative people.
 He would give away all his money and food if it would make someone like him.
-With his bipolar disorder, gets very angry very quickly, especially if someone younger than himself is telling him what to do.
+With his bipolar disorder, redacted text, gets very angry very quickly, especially if someone younger than himself is telling him what to do.
 He can become violent.
 That's why we were excited to hear about the MARC Center.

 The MARC Center gives my son a job to go to every day, and a pay check.
 He works hard, and whenever he gets upset, there are trained people there to assist him in calming down.
-He can accomplish something every day vocationally - and at the same time he is safe and the risk is low that he will have an outburst.
+He can accomplish something every day vocationally and at the same time he is safe and the risk is low that he will have an outburst.
 He is involved in a social group, bowls with his coworkers at Special Olympics Bowling, goes to camp with coworkers.
 He feels a sense of accomplishment and enjoys being a part of society.
 He really loves seeing products in the stores that he knows he helped wrap or make.
 My son is too high functioning to be in a day program.
 I have very real concerns though, about inclusion into "typical" job situations.
 Those concerns are listed above.

-If he did not have the extra paycheck from the Center, would only get enough money from SSI to cover his room and board at the ADH.
-He has 2 brothers, other family members and friends that he gets tickled about buying gifts for.
-It has taken was a long time but he finally feels like he fits in at the MARC Center.
-[He's currently trying out Bashas Grocery store again through the MARC Center and is excelling in his abilities with the new staff member who is responsible for that group.
+If he did not have the extra paycheck from the Center, redacted text, would only get enough money from SSI to cover his room and board at the ADH.
+He has two brothers, other family members and friends that he gets tickled about buying gifts for.
+It has taken, redacted text, a long time but he finally feels like he fits in at the MARC Center.
+He's currently trying out Bashas Grocery store again through the MARC Center and is excelling in his abilities with the new staff member who is responsible for that group.
 He is proud of himself like he never was before.
-Please don't "mess with a good thing"!]
+Please don't "mess with a good thing"!
+Sincerely,

-Sent from my iPad
+Redacted text.
+RN, WCC Clinical Manager, Sent from my iPad

-AND PLANER

-Ander and Pr

-A.\\

-1AA 118

-G

-From: Kreiselmeier, Kelly <kelly_kreiselmeier@uhc.com></kelly_kreiselmeier@uhc.com>
+From.
+Kreiselmeier, Kelly <kelly_kreiselmeier@uhc.com>

-Sent: Monday, August 31, 2015 3:18 PM

-To: HCBS

-Cc: Saelens, Karen A; Eller, Jesse; Pechnik, Francine; Villagomez, Leticia (
+Cc.
+Saelens, Karen A, Eller, Jesse, Pechnik, Francine, Villagomez, Leticia G

-Subject: FW: LTC 1115 Waiver comments
+Subject.
+FW.
+L TC eleven hundred fifteen Waiver comments

-Attachments: HCBS rule.
-ALTCSHealthPlanContractsPresent.pptx; HCBS Rule AssessmentTransitionPlan_Draft.pdf
+Attachments.
+HCBS rule.
+AL TCSHealthPlanContractsPresent.pptx; HCBS Rule, AssessmentTransitionPlan_Draft.pdf Hello,

-,